A federal government Website managed by the U.S. Department of Health and Human Services

 Children who miss their shots at these ages should still get the vaccine.
 The number of doses and the intervals between doses will depend on the child’s age.
 Ask your health care provider for details.

-Read the CDC’s Who Needs to be Vaccinated Page or ask your health care provider if your child should receive PCV13, PPSV23, or both.
+Read the CDC’s Who Needs to be Vaccinated Page or ask your health care provider if your child should also receive PPSV23

-One dose of PCV13 is recommended for adults 19 years and older with the following medical conditions that put them at high risk for pneumococcal disease:
+One dose of PCV13 is recommended for children 6 through 18 years of age and adults 19 through 64 years of age with the following medical conditions that put them at high risk for pneumococcal disease:

 Adults with one of the above listed conditions who have not received any pneumococcal vaccine, should get a dose of PCV13 first and should also continue to receive the recommended doses of PPSV23.
 Ask your health care provider for details.